 PhD student within the Art History Department and the multidisciplinary research program Engaging Vulnerability.

-Before relocating to Sweden in 2017 to pursue a Master’s in Art Curating at Stockholm University and then a post-course in Decolonizing Architecture at the Royal Institute of Art, she worked at the National Foundation of Moroccan Museums (Fondation Nationale des Musées du Maroc), and collaborated with the Moroccan weekly magazine TelQuel.
-She is currently a PhD student at Uppsala University within the Art History Department and the multidisciplinary research program Engaging Vulnerability.
+Before relocating to Sweden in 2017 to pursue a Master’s in Art Curating at Stockholm University and then a post-course in Decolonizing Architecture at the Royal Institute of Art, she worked at the National Foundation of Moroccan Museums (Fondation Nationale des Musées du Maroc).
+She also has a background as a cultural journalist and regularly wrote articles for various Moroccan publications for over ten years.

 In the last decade, several small art organizations emerged in rural Sweden.
 Most of them have been founded by artists and art workers in areas where there were previously no galleries or museums displaying contemporary art.
 Inspired by decolonial, feminist and activist practices, most of these new initiatives are self-organized, non-hierarchical and work in collective, sustainable and cross-disciplinary ways that are not common among museums and other art state-funded institutions in Sweden.